bio-ontology-research-group/Onto2Graph/README.md

 5. -op: It is an optional parameter and it represents a list of object properties that will be added to the graph.
 The list o		of object properties should be formatted as array, here you can see an example: ["first_label","second_label", "third_label"].
 In order to include all object properties from the ontology given it is just needed to provide: [*] and then all object properties from the ontology will be added.

-An example of Onto2Graph exection without object properties would be:
+An example of Onto2Graph execution without object properties would be:

 java -jar Onto2Graph.jar -ont ./tests/GO_21.obo -out ./outputs/structural_reasoner_rdfxml -r STRUCTURAL_REASONER -f RDFXML